Racer X (band): Lineup change

 After the release of the first album, Gilbert was still teaching at GIT for a steady income.
 One of Gilbert's students, Bruce Bouillet, gained his attention.
 Gilbert asked him to join Racer X, and the two guitarists would soon work out synchronized harmony passages that would redefine Racer X's sound.
-In 1986, Harry Gschoesser's visa expired, so he returned to his native country, Austria.
+In 1986, Racer X's drummer Harry Gschoesser's visa expired, so he returned to his native country, Austria.
 He was initially replaced with Todd "Vito" DeVito, who had played on Black Sheep's Trouble In The Streets LP alongside Gilbert, but was soon replaced by Scott Travis.
 DeVito went on to become a drum technician for Mikkey Dee of Motörhead.

 The band headed to Prairie Sun Studios in Cotati to record their second studio album.
 Second Heat was released in February 1987 by Shrapnel Records, and solidified Racer X's style of double-lead guitar solos using techniques such as fast alternate-picking, two-handed tapping, string skipping, and sweep picking.
 The album also has two tracks written by other artists.
 "Moonage Daydream" was a David Bowie cover, and "Heart of a Lion" was a Judas Priest song dropped from the Turbo album.
 The song was a birthday gift by Rob Halford, who had befriended Jeff Martin in the band's early days.
 Halford later recorded the track with his band, Halford.